Understand the processes involved in taking action against the police or statutory agencies.

-Some parents may feel dissatisfied with the level of service they receive from statutory agencies and police during their child’s sexual exploitation.
+Some parents may feel dissatisfied with the level of service they receive from statutory agencies and police during their child’s exploitation.

 What to do if you’re not happy with the response from statutory agencies

 If this is the case, then you can make a complaint using your local authority’s social services complaints procedure.
 Every local authority is required by law to have a complaints procedure.
 You can also make a complaint on behalf of another individual (such as your child) provided the local authority agrees that you are a suitable representative.

 You should make a complaint as soon as you can after the event you are complaining about has happened.
 The usual time limit for making a complaint is within 12 months from when the event happened or 12 months from when you first became aware of the event.
 (The time limits will only be extended if it was unreasonable to expect you to complain in time.)

 - If you feel comfortable doing so, speak to the member of staff who is providing the service you wish to complain about.

 - If you are not able to resolve your complaint with a member of staff from social services, request a copy of the complaints procedure from the social services department.

 - Complete the complaints form (online or by hand) and return it to the complaints manager within social services.

 - Ideally the complaint will be resolved by the complaints manager.
 An independent conciliator or mediator may be brought in by the complaints manager to help resolve the complaint.
 It may well be escalated up to senior management.

 - If you are unhappy with the Local Authority’s response to your complaint, you cannot appeal.
 You can, however, refer the matter to the Local Government Ombudsman (LBO) who will investigate.
 For further information about the Local Government Ombudsman scheme visit www.lgo.org.uk.You must however fully use the local authority complaints procedure before going to the LGO.